 Supermarkets often run petrol promotions offering discounts of 5p-10p off each litre of fuel if you spend a certain amount (for example £30) shopping in-store.

 You get a voucher to use at the supermarket’s service stations.

-You may find that supermarkets in your area offer a good price on fuel, but be careful not to add miles onto your journey just to save a penny a litre.
+You might find supermarkets in your area offer a good price on fuel, but be careful not to add miles to your journey just to save a penny a litre.

 However, paying an extra few pence per litre at your closest forecourt can add pounds to your final bill.

 So, weigh things up carefully when looking at cheapest versus nearest.